|

 a marked block -- with any modifications you made.
 You may save all

 channels or a subset.
-Files are stored in the standard Warthog LabHelper / LabAnalyst format,
+Files are stored in Warthog binary (file type 'WHog')

-| If you save files in the Warthog text format, you will retain almost
+If you save in Warthog text format, you retain most

 all of the data that can be contained in binary files.
 The major exception